-Visitor Center Location Closed, Operations Go Virtual: The Visitor Center physical location at Forest and 89A is assisting visitors with additional safety practices in place.
+Visitor Center Operations Go Virtual: The Visitor Center physical location at Forest and 89A is assisting visitors with additional safety practices in place.
 We will continue to operate virtually, every day, 8:00 a.m. – 5:00 p.m.
 We will continue to operate virtually as follows:

-Chamber Staff Working From Home: The Chamber offices at 45 Sunset Drive are closed.
-Staff is working from home and keeping regular hours, available by phone, email and text while keeping communications and services going full blast.
+Chamber Staff Working From Home: The Chamber offices at 45 Sunset Drive is open by appointment only.
+Staff are keeping regular hours, available by phone, email and text while keeping communications and services going full blast.